 - to hook up your Flutter apps to platform-specific APIs

 - as a stepping stone to build your own plugins

 And before you roll your own, make sure to check for existing plugins on pub.dartlang.org first.

-For more articles and video tutorials, check out Coding With Flutter.
+For more articles and video tutorials, check out Code With Andrea.

 About me: I’m an iOS & Flutter developer, juggling between contract work, open source, side projects and blogging.